omar-a-007/cs110-chatroom/README.md

 -   socket.io           ✨ Magic ✨ Also is the reason a seperate client/server are needed and made doing this 10-20x harder, easily.
 That said, I learned a lot.

 #### Client Packages
+*Note: There are several packages that I installed, played with, and removed but remain in the package.json such as emoji-mart*
 -   axios                   (making web requests more easily)
 -   bootstrap
 -   formik                  (More advanced form creation)